UAE Allows Naturalisation Through Citizenship For Expats

 The new citizenship amendment specifies particular categories and conditions that people need to meet in order to get their citizenship.

-The requirements for each category is as follows:
+The requirements for each category are as follows:

 Foreign Investors: Have to own a property in UAE.

-The new law also makes specifications of the rights that are granted to the new UAE citizenship holders, like their requirements and right to own property and land in the country, as well as establish & own businesses, and any other rights that they have under the citizenship law, granted to them by UAE’s federal institutions, approved by the Cabinet or local bodies of the government.
+The new law also makes specifications of the rights that are granted to the new UAE citizenship holders, like their requirements and right to own land and properties in Dubai, as well as establish & own businesses, and any other rights that they have under the citizenship law, granted to them by UAE’s federal institutions, approved by the Cabinet or local bodies of the government.